stevefrenzel/mars-rover-picture-search/README.md

 This project will also be my playground for making a website as responsive as possible, as this is not only a really interesting process, but also crucial for making it look good on as many devices as possible.
 Therefore I will either use [Bootstrap](https://getbootstrap.com/) or [styled components](https://www.styled-components.com/), I haven't decided yet. 😬

-## 2. Idea
+## 2. Idea 💡

-My main goal will be to create a website that is getting live data from an API of my choice, looks and feels nice and is as responsive as possible.
+My main goal will be to create a website that is getting live data from an API of my choice, looks and feels nice and is displayed correctly on mobile devices.
 For this project I will access the [NASA API](https://api.nasa.gov/api.html#MarsPhotos) to create a search for photos taken by a Mars rover.
 It get's even better: You can either filter the search by using the earth date or the martian sol! 😱

 Depending on the Mars rover selected, you can see photos taken by one of the following cameras: